Metalwork For Your Lampwork - Interview with Gisela Kati

 Where and when are the books available?

-The first one: Metalwork For Your Lampwork I & Metalwork for your lampwork II are already available for USA here in my website with a bonus of choosing free any Digital Tutorial with your purchase of the Paper Book.
+The books of the series Metalwork For Your Lampwork is already available for USA here in my website and I offer free help and support for the projects with the purchase of the Paper Book.

 If you are outside of US you can purchase my books worldwide through Amazon.com, Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.es, Amazon.it, Amazon.nl, Amazon.co.jp, Amazon.in, Amazon.ca, Amazon.com.br, Amazon.com.mx and Amazon.com.au .